anonymcode/cikm2022/README.md

 # General instructions
 For reproducing our work run the commands described below.
 If you just want to see final optimal configurations and the scores (reported in the paper), please scroll down to the [this section](#the-reported-results-and-corresponding-configurations).
-For the software requirements and the list of python packages see [Requirements](#requirements) section.
+For the software requirements and the list of python packages see [Requirements](#requirements) section (please follow the described steps for setting an environment before proceeding).

 ## Downloading and preparing data
-You need to run this command once in order to download and preprocess datasest the same way we did in our paper:
+You need to run this command once in order to download and preprocess datasets the same way we did in our paper:
 ```
 python data/prepare.py
 ```